Why are flying-foxes so important?

 Did you know:

-- Flying-foxes are the largest flying mammal in Australia and use their excellent vision and sense of smell to navigate over vast landscapes at night.
+• Flying-foxes are the largest flying mammal in Australia and use their excellent vision and sense of smell to find their way around vast landscapes at night.

-- In one night, flying-foxes can travel 50 km pollinating native trees and spreading up to 60,000 seeds as they forage.
+• In one night, flying-foxes can travel 50 km pollinating native trees and spreading up to 60,000 seeds after eating the fruit.

 Council acknowledges the difficulty flying-foxes cause when they are camped near your home or feed on your trees, but please remember that by protecting flying-foxes and their habitat, we are protecting other native plant and animal species, supporting our local ecosystems, and maintaining biological diversity in our lovely region.